elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ## Sammy's Worm

 - Sammy's worm was an early (2005) worm that propagated through the MySpace user community by using an XSS attack
-  - The worm displayed the message "Sammy is my hero,"then sent a friend request to the author Sammy Kamkar
+- The worm displayed the message "Sammy is my hero," then sent a friend request to the author Sammy Kamkar
 - When an infected profile page was viewed, the payload would be replicated on the viewer's MySpace page
 - Within 20 hours, the worm was on one million MySpace pages - Sammy was arrested shortly after
 - A code fragment from the attack is shown below - notice where the XSS payload is located
 ```html
 but most of all Sammy is my hero